maryam-ca/FoodGuard-AI-/README.md

 # 16. ACKNOWLEDGMENT

-We thank the **Google Gemini Live Agent Challenge** for providing a platform to build meaningful AI solutions.
+We extend our sincere gratitude to the **Google Gemini Live Agent Challenge** for providing a global platform that empowers developers to design innovative AI solutions addressing real-world challenges.

-FoodGuard-AI demonstrates how **AI + Gemini APIS + Cloud technologies** can be used to solve real-world problems such as food safety and waste reduction.
+**FoodGuard-AI** was developed as part of this challenge to demonstrate how modern artificial intelligence, computer vision, and cloud technologies can be leveraged to tackle critical issues such as **food safety assessment and food waste reduction**.

+The system was built using a combination of advanced tools and frameworks, including **Google Gemini APIs, Google Cloud services, Docker, FastAPI, Uvicorn, Python, JavaScript, and image processing libraries such as Pillow**, enabling efficient AI-powered image analysis and scalable backend deployment.

 ---